Last updated September 16th, 2018.

 It’s usually considered a good thing when a person lives longer.
 They’re able to spend more time with their family, after all.

 But from an economic perspective, it’s a headache to accommodate senior citizens while deciding whether to increase public spending on healthcare.

-The communist party already lifted the policy.
-However, Moody’s Analytics said that it’s extremely difficult to reverse fertility rates once they fall to a certain level.
+The communist party already lifted that policy.
+However, Moody’s Analytics said it’s extremely difficult to reverse fertility rates once they decline to a certain level.

-The Singaporean government even launched an online dating portal aimed at helping professionals find love, eventually leading to higher birth rates.
+The Singaporean government even launched an online dating portal aimed at helping workers find love, eventually leading to higher birth rates.
 The country’s Social Development Network has personals on their website and holds matchmaking events.

 A report from the World Bank released at the end of 2015 warns an aging population will pose many risks.
 Korea, Thailand, China, and most notably Japan, are on the path to losing as much as 15% of their working-age population by 2040.

-Portalatin’s recommends setting aside a portion of employees’ salaries as savings too.
+Portalatin also suggests setting aside a portion of employee salaries as savings.
 Workers could opt out if they wish.
-With such a plan, employees would have more awareness of their pension.
-This could lead to a higher percentage of salaries kept as savings.
+This plan means employees would have more awareness of their pension program.

 Skip the Next Western Recession